JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Still important to know the one above though.

 - <strong>MORE EVENT LISTENERS</strong>
-- The 'mouseenter' event can be used where the 'click' event is usually.
+- The `mouseenter` event can be used on the addEventListener where the 'click' event is usually.
 It fires whever the mouse enters a certain element.
 This is similar to the hover for CSS.
--
+This is better as we can add chains on top, and we can remove an eventhandler, in case we do not need it anymore.
+- In order to be able to only listen to an event once, a good idea is to use the `removeEventListener()` function i.e. `removeEventListener(mouseenter, variableName)`
+- The `onmouseenter` property can be used directly on the element, rather than the eventlistener.
+We mainly use
+- <strong>Capturing Phase</strong> - The capturing phase does not actually occur where the event is clicked (for example), it actually starts at the top/root of the document, and makes its way down to the target element (down the tree), passing through every single PARENT (not sibling) element.
+As soon as it reaches the target, the target phase begins.
+- <strong>Target Phase</strong> - occurs where the callback function starts to occur, which will start the event.
+- <strong>Bubbling phase</strong> - this event then travels/bubbles its way back up to the root of the document.
+It's as if the event is occuring in each parent element.